María Fernanda Cabal: Religion

 Cabal was once at birth baptized under the Catholic rite, by her parents in 1964, despite this she declares herself as a Lapsed Catholic, and has shown herself to be an admirer of the Evangelical Protestant rite, which she has expressed to attend on multiple occasions.

 Political positions

 Cabal is known for her conservative positions.
 As a member of congress, she maintained close relations with the Donald Trump administration in the United States and Jair Bolsonaro of Brazil, as well as being a constant critic of leftist movements in Colombia and Latin America.
 She is in favor of controversial policies such as promoting the right of civilians to bear arms to defend themselves and the rejection of the peace agreement between the FARC guerrillas and the Colombian government.

-Cabal would sign the Madrid Charter of the Madrid Forum, joining the right-wing group organized by the Spanish political party Vox.
+Cabal signed the Madrid Charter of the Madrid Forum, joining the right-wing group organized by the Spanish political party Vox.